vajdagabor/madscience-utils/README.md

 # Mad Science utilities

-A collection of generic tools for Mad Science projects.
+A utility library for Mad Science projects.